 We don’t have to let money-related situations like these take us on an emotional roller coaster.
 Instead, we can use mindfulness techniques to add a sense of peace and freedom in our financial lives.

-In fact, we’re so excited about how mindfulness can de-stress people’s financial situations, we’re hosting Financial Stress and Mindfulness week, April 4–10.
-Each day, learn a new mindfulness skill that will help you handle your financial stress with greater ease.
+In fact, we’re so excited about how mindfulness can de-stress people’s financial situations, our on demand library contains a week dedicated to the topic of Financial Stress.
+During the finance focused series, learn new mindfulness skills to help you handle your financial stress with greater ease.

 To get you started, here are some tips on how mindfulness can improve your emotions and financial decisions.